 I could pull structured data straight from the network layer.
 Scraping got faster, results got consistent, and pages with 9,000 ads stopped being a problem.
 The whole thing felt almost too simple after everything it took to get there.

 The funny part is that the breakthrough wasn’t some advanced anti-bot technique.
-It was realizing: if the page loads empty, just reload it.
+It was realizing: if the page loads empty, just reload it. same could be achieved in cloudflare worker or lambda.
+I just didnt realize I had to reload the page

 The same service costs $40/month on searchapi.io.
 Apify charges $0.75 per 1,000 ads, which gets painful at scale.
 I do it with a $3 proxy, which is why our pricing is so much lower than the alternatives .